-Cyber Liability and Data Protection
+Cyber Insurance Broker for Liability And Data Protection in Hong Kong

 Every business in today’s business environment is connected to the internet in one way or another.
 This connection allows us to conduct business with various software programs, communicate with customers, vendors, and financial institutions, and store sensitive information in the cloud.
 This connection is a blessing and a curse.

-The risk of cyber liability and data protection has never been greater.
+The risk of cyber liability and data breach has never been greater.
 Business owners know this all too well by the daily reports of various organizations being hacked by sophisticated criminals who lurk in the background working to steal sensitive information.

 It’s not about who, it’s about when.
-Knowing a data breach is likely, your next move should be to transfer the risk to an insurance company with a cyber insurance policy.
+Knowing a data breach is likely, your next move should be to transfer the risk to an insurance company with a cyber liability insurance policy.

 A comprehensive cyber liability and data protection policy will provide the financial cover you need to deal with a data breach that results in the loss of sensitive information.
 There are also cyber attacks that can hold your data hostage until you pay a significant ransom known as Ransomware.
 This is a virus that affects your computer and encrypts the information on your hard drive.
 Your only recourse is to pay the ransom to get the key to unencrypt the information.